-1. General: a well-organized, useful, working tool.
+1. General: a well-organized, well-presented, useful, working tool.
 It should be possible to excerpt portions of this report to give to your "client", classmates and critics so that they are clear about your project, your intentions and the current state of your proposals.
-Think of it as an intentional narrative.
+Think of it as an intentional illustrated and visually expressive narrative.